metropolregion-rhein-neckar/tivigi/README.md

 - The file *components.scss* contains some standard Tivigi style definitions.
 The suffix "SCSS" means that the file is not standard CSS, but a form of extended CSS (with additional syntax features) that is compiled to normal CSS by the build tools.
 In addition to *components.scss*, most Tivigi components have their own SCSS style files that define styles which only apply to the respective component. *components.scss* contains "general" style defintions which apply to multiple components, or to standard HTML classes which are not part of a Tivigi Vue.js component.

-- The *shim-\*.d.ts* files are required by the TypeScript compiler.
+- The *shims-\*.d.ts* files are required by the TypeScript compiler.
 The inform the compiler about the existence of various JavaScript modules it would otherwise not know about.

 ## 6.9.
 Running the sample application